wlvfx/shotgunEvents/README.md

 ## Overview

-When you want to access the Shotgun event stream, the preferred way to do so it to monitor the events table, get any new events, process them and repeat.
+When you want to access the Flow Production Tracking event stream, the preferred way to do so it to monitor the events table, get any new events, process them and repeat.

 A lot of stuff is required for this process to work successfully, stuff that may